Bill Denny (medical researcher): Early life and education

 Denny was born in Malvern, Worcestershire, England, on 5 August 1943.
 His parents were Norah May and Alexander William Denny.
 The family emigrated to New Zealand in 1946.
 He received his education at Patumahoe Primary School and Te Awamutu College where he was dux in 1961.
 At the University of Auckland, he obtained a Bachelor of Science in 1966, a Master of Science in 1967, a Doctor of Philosophy in 1969, and a Doctor of Science in 1986.
 He had an ICI (Imperial Chemical Industries) post-doctoral fellowship at Oxford University from 1969 to 1972.

 Career

 From 1972 to 1979, he was a senior research fellow at the Auckland Cancer Research Laboratory.
-He was visiting professor at the University of California in San Diego from 1979 to 1981.
+He was visiting professor at the University of California, San Diego from 1979 to 1981.
 He then returned to the Cancer Research Laboratory and from 1988, was their director.
 In 2011 Denny was made a Distinguished Professor at the University of Auckland.